CapeSepias/phone-call-dialer/README.md

 ## Features

 * Supports the `text` field type, but doesn't provide an actual text input.
 The response that gets recorded in your form data will be based on the parameters.
-* If the dailer app is successfully launched, the field's response will be stored as:
+* If the dailer app is successfully launched, the following text will be appended to the field's response:
-    > The following phone number was called: [phone_number].
+    > [TIMESTAMP] The following phone number was called: [phone_number].
+* If the dailer app cannot be launched, the following text will be appended to the field's response:
+    > [TIMESTAMP] Failure calling the following phone number: [phone_number].

 ## How to use